Contextual Intelligence: How Contextual AI Cuts Through Security Noise

 Key Challenges Security Pros Face Today

-Security teams are under intense pressure: SOC analysts drown in nonstop alerts, advanced attackers slip through visibility gaps, and critical talent shortages persist.
+Security teams are under intense pressure: SOC analysts drown in nonstop alerts, advanced attackers exploit visibility gaps, and critical talent shortages persist.
 Meanwhile, a patchwork of disconnected tools generates more noise than insight, hampering swift incident response.

 Alert Overload Crisis

-Security Operation Centers (SOCs) receive several daily alerts, creating dangerous noise that masks genuine threats.
+Security Operation Centers (SOCs) receive hundreds of daily alerts, creating dangerous noise that masks genuine threats.
 Analysts develop "alert fatigue" and unconsciously filter out warnings.
 Critical threats slip through undetected, hidden within false positives and low-priority incidents.
+Phishing alone accounted for 193,407 FBI IC3 complaints in 2024—the single highest complaint category—and CISA data confirms that 84% of targeted employees take action on a malicious email within the first 10 minutes of receiving it.

 Sophisticated Adversaries Exploiting Defensive Blind Spots